Werribee

 Table Chart PROFILE FAQ

 Werribee has a skilled workforce with diverse sector representation.
-Its unemployment rate was 7.9% in the past year, with an estimated employment growth of 3.3%.
-As of December 2025, 31,184 residents were employed while the unemployment rate stood at 3.2%, above Greater Melbourne's rate of 4.8%.
+The unemployment rate was 7.8% in the past year, with an estimated employment growth of 1.7%.
+As of December 2025, 29,148 residents were employed, while the unemployment rate was 3.1% higher than Greater Melbourne's rate of 4.8%.

-Over a 12-month period ending December 2025, employment increased by 3.3%, while the labour force grew by 4.5%, leading to an unemployment rate rise of 1.1 percentage points.
-In contrast, Greater Melbourne saw employment grow by 2.4%, labour force by 2.8%, and unemployment rise by 0.3 percentage points.
-National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Werribee's employment mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Limited local employment opportunities are indicated by the working population vs resident population count.
+In the 12-month period ending December 2025, employment increased by 1.7%, while the labour force grew by 2.9%, leading to a 1.0 percentage point rise in unemployment rate.
+This contrasts with Greater Melbourne's figures: employment rose by 2.4%, labour force grew by 2.8%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Werribee's employment mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment